danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/system_architecture.typ

 In order to work effectively in a large project structure, a review of system requirements was conducted with close collaboration with system engineers on the team.

 This contributed to a complete overhaul of all #acr("TT&C") requirements to be more relevant to actual operations, for submission as part of the ESA Baseline Design Review.
-The relevant requirements are shown in @System-Requirements.
+The relevant requirements are shown in @TTC-Reqs.
+Many numbers here are #acr("TBC") as the mission parameters are being fully analysed.

 #figure(
   table(